 While I still have mixed thoughts about February being Black History Month, I enjoy being able to share food and recipes from the African diaspora.
 As such, I am sharing some of my favorite African, Caribbean and southern “soul food” as Black History Month recipes below:

-If you enjoyed this recipe, get more recipes like this in my eBook collection of 31 recipes – from appetizers to desserts.
+If you enjoyed these Black History Month recipes, get more recipes like them in my eBook collection of 31 recipes – from appetizers to desserts.
 Get it today for only $4.97!